gmatiukhin/rudn-study-2nd-year/Networks/Report/pres.md

 And you can cache stuff on all these layers.
 Example: using reverse proxies on a build pipeline.
-When you're downloading packages from NPM, Cargo, NuGet, put a proxy in front of your build server.
+When you're downloading packages from NPM or Maven put a proxy in front of your build server.
 So, if you've ever downloaded anything you now have a local copy.
 NPM doesn't need to know that that's happening, your build server doesn't need to know that that's happening,